 Passerida Photo Albums I

-The first of two album pages that provide links to galleries that display images of Passerida that belong to order Passeriformes, see Passerida Taxonomy note below.
-I photographed in various natural habitats.
-In each photo album, a gallery features portraits of individual species that may include male, female, juvenile or immature birds.
+The first of two album pages provide links to galleries that display images of Passerida placed in Passeriformes, see Taxonomy note below.
+I photographed these birds in various natural habitats.
+In each photo album, one or more galleries feature portraits of individual species that may include male, female, juvenile or immature birds.
 For some species, supplementary galleries display behaviours such as hunting, nesting, feeding, and mating.

 These three families are small to medium-sized birds.
 Thrushes and starlings have a wide range of habitat while mockingbirds prefer open scrubby areas in arid areas.

-To help the presentation of my Passeriformes photo album collections, I adopt the Passerida taxonomy in J Boyd’s Taxonomy in Flux Checklist.
-This taxonomy approach involves moving some families to the basal/core groups and others to new and extant superfamilies.
-For clarity, I’ve only included a summary of the taxonomy that is relevant to the photo albums.
+To help the presentation of my Passeriformes photo album collections, I adopt the high-level Passerida taxonomy given in J Boyd’s Taxonomy in Flux Checklist.
+This approach involves moving some families to the basal/core groups and others to new and extant superfamilies.

-(2) Sylvioidea includes families moved from Passeroidea together with many existing families in the Sibley and Monroe checklist:
+(b) Sylvioidea, includes families moved from Passeroidea together with many existing families from the Sibley and Monroe checklist,